Back to All Guides

 Contact your insurance company

-Report the water damage to your homeowner's insurance as soon as possible.
-Most policies cover sudden and accidental water damage (such as burst pipes) but not gradual leaks.
+Report the electrical damage to your homeowner's insurance as soon as possible.
+Most policies cover sudden and accidental electrical damage (such as electrical faults) but not gradual leaks.
 Provide the photos, video documentation, and HVAC technician's diagnosis for your claim.

 5